OpenTermsArchive/engine/CONTRIBUTING.md

 ## Service history

 To keep track of services declarations and filters changes, CGUs has a versioning system.
 It is optional and should be added only when needed.
-It works by declaring a specific history files for documents declarations and filters, where each entry should be a previous valid declaration or filter and should have an expiration date.
+It works by declaring specific history files for documents declarations and filters, where each entry should be a previous valid declaration or filter function and should have an expiration date.

 Both for documents and filters history, the expiration date is declared in a property `validUntil`. it should be the exact authored date of the last snapshot commit for which the declaration is still valid.